dajocarter/dajo11ty/src/blog/getting-started-with-eleventy.md

 }
 ```

-The other way to do this is via the 11ty config so in my `.eleventy.js` I will add
+The other way to do this is via the 11ty config by adding the following.
+However, it doesn't compensate for having to declare the layout in each post.
+Therefore I use the `json` tactic above, although I'm not sure how long it'll work since I've yet to see it documented (it could be an old feature).

 ```js
 // add blog posts as a collection